 6. Analyze your data

 You likely have a large grid of numbers on the back end of your study.
 For our productivity software example, this may result in a simple line chart (or demand curve) showing the percentages of people who are willing to buy at each price point.
-Voila: A surprising peak of $25 per month appears to be the consensus, with a stark dropoff at $30.
+Voila: A surprising peak of $25 per month appears to be the consensus, with a stark drop-off at $30.

 7. Refine and implement

-If this study is satisfactory, you can present the findings to your team.
+If your study is satisfactory, you can present the findings to your team.
 From there, it can be refined and iterated for further testing or implemented into marketing and other materials before going live in the market.

 Pricing research best practices